gallerx/cpp/README.md

 ## cpp

-C++, mostly for RDBMS applications
+C++, mostly for RDBMS applications, including some extended stored procedures for SQL Server implemented as win32 DLLs